 - As of August 20, 2022, the A321neo will fly between Boston (BOS) and Denver (DEN) 1x daily

-Delta has taken delivery of its first of 155 Airbus A321neo aircraft.
+Delta’s first of 155 Airbus A321neos has just entered service.
 The A321neo is a fuel efficient plane, and will allow Delta to operate many routes with lower costs.

 In this case there’s also a new passenger experience to look forward to.
-Delta will be introducing new first class seats on the A321neos.
+Delta has introduced new first class seats on the A321neos.
 On top of that, eventually a subfleet of A321neos should be in a premium configuration, featuring flat beds, premium economy, and more.

 What do you make of Delta’s new A321neos?